 Python, on the other hand, can be read with a great deal of ease after a minimal amount of time in the language.
 In fact, Python even has an advantage in this regard over its closest competitor for ease, Ruby (but more on that later).

 Why Python is Easy to Learn

-In addition to being easy to read, Python also requires much fewer lines of code than many of its competitors.
+In addition to being easy to read, Python basics also requires much fewer lines of code than many of its competitors.
 Being able to interact with a computer at a higher level is more efficient and allows aspiring programmers to get to work faster.